TL;DR

 Mark, 42, a project manager, and Sarah, 40, a part-time teaching assistant, have two children, Emily (12) and Leo (8).
 They have a mortgage, some credit card debt, and a small savings pot.
 They don't have any personal protection insurance, believing their death-in-service benefit from Mark's employer is "enough".

 One Tuesday, Mark suffers a major stroke.
 He survives, but with significant physical and cognitive impairments.
-He will never work as a project manager again.
+He will generally not work as a project manager again.
 The dominoes begin to fall.

 Immediate Impact (First 6 Months):